-Mobile Obstetric Maternal Health Worker (MOM) Project Period: 2005 - 2015 Donor(s): John D. and Catherine T. MacArthur Foundation, Bill & Melinda Gates Institute for Population and Reproductive Health at Johns Hopkins Bloomberg School of Public Health Approx. Population Coverage: 124,000 people in Kachin, Shan, Kayah, Kayin and Mon States CPI partnered community-based organizations to establish a pioneering task shifting, tiered community health worker initiative addressing the MNCH needs, including emergency obstetric care (EmOC), of 124,000 people in remote and conflict-affected ethnic communities in Kachin, Shan, Kayah, Kayin, and Mon States.
+Mobile Obstetric Maternal Health Worker (MOM) Project Period: 2005 - 2015 Donor(s): John D. and Catherine T. MacArthur Foundation, Bill & Melinda Gates Institute for Population and Reproductive Health at Johns Hopkins Bloomberg School of Public Health Geographic Coverage: Kachin, Shan, Kayah, Kayin, and Mon States, Myanmar Approx. Population Coverage: 124,000 people CPI partnered community-based organizations to establish a pioneering task shifting, tiered community health worker initiative addressing the MNCH needs, including emergency obstetric care (EmOC), of 124,000 people in remote and conflict-affected ethnic communities in Kachin, Shan, Kayah, Kayin, and Mon States.
 The project focused on supporting participating partners to provide a mobile package of EmOC, family planning (FP), and essential prenatal care to internally displaced populations in these states, in with the ultimate goal of reducing maternal and neonatal morbidity and mortality.
 The project achieved a ten-fold increase in the proportion of women assisted at delivery by HWs skilled in providing EmOC.
 PNC visits within seven days post-delivery also doubled, while unmet need for contraception was reduced by 35%.

 Community Partners International 2560 Ninth Street, Suite 315 B Berkeley, CA 94710, USA (510) 225 9676